eigerco/polkadot-native-storage/doc/testing_guide.md

 ### RPC testing
 RPC testing can be performed by running the local node and sending requests to the RPC endpoint.
 The endpoint is available at `localhost:9944` by default (can be changed).

-To run it, please ensure no other nodes are running locally and execute the node with the development chain:
+To run it, confirm that no other nodes are running locally and then boot the node with the development chain:
 ```bash
 ./target/release/polka-storage-node --dev --tmp
 ```